-I was educated in Wotton-Under-Edge, Gloucestershire, where I had the great pleasure of being taught by two inspirational teachers of history and politics, Andy Fisher and Dean Rust.
+I was educated in in Wotton-Under-Edge, Gloucestershire, where I had the great pleasure of being taught by two inspirational teachers of history and politics, Andy Fisher and Dean Rust.
 I received my first degree (BA History) from Warwick University in 2003.
 Keen to study the magic and mystery of spies, I remained at Warwick for postgraduate work, completing an MA in History in 2004 and a PhD in 2008, the latter under the watchful eye of Professor Patrick Major.
 My thesis was published in January 2013 by Cambridge University Press as Classified: Secrecy and the State in Modern Britain and won the St Ermin's Hotel Intelligence Book of the Year Award in 2014.
 I have recently completed a second single-authored monograph - Company Confessions: Secrets, Memoirs, and the CIA - published by St. Martin's Press.
 Taken together, these two books speak to the dominant theme of my research to date - government secrecy.